 ATV - How to Properly Ride and Operate

-Riding an ATV correctly allows the operator to operate and control the machine more easily, and react more quickly to changes in terrain and environment.
+Riding an ATV correctly allows the operator to control the machine easily and react more quickly to changes in terrain and environment.
+Proper riding posture includes:

-- head and eyes up, looking forward;
+- head and eyes up, looking forward,

-- shoulders relaxed, with elbows bent slightly;
+- shoulders relaxed, with elbows bent slightly,

-- hands on the handlebars;
+- hands on the handlebars,

-- knees in toward the gas tank;
+- knees in toward the gas tank,

-- feet on the footrests, toes pointing straight ahead; and
+- feet on the footrests, toes pointing straight ahead, and

-- back should be straight but not tense.
+- back straight but not tense.

-- When climbing hills, shift your body weight forward to keep the front wheel(s) on the ground.
+- When climbing hills, shift your body weight forward to keep the front wheels on the ground.

 - If stopped while going uphill, do not apply the rear brake only.
 Apply equal pressure to both front and rear brakes, but never only to the rear brake.
 Get off the machine and turn it around to proceed down the hill.

 - When going downhill, keep the engine running and in low gear, apply both front and rear brakes with even pressure and avoid sharp turns.
 Slide body forward on seat towards gas tank, keeping body weight back by leaning backwards.
-This will help keep weight on back wheels and lessen potential to flip ATV over forward.
+This will help keep weight on back wheels and lessen the potential to flip the ATV over forward.

 - As a last resort to avoid an impending collision, roll off the vehicle and kick yourself free of it.

-Incident Response Pocket Guide (IRPG), PMS 461
+- NWCG Incident Response Pocket Guide (IRPG), PMS 461

-NWCG Standards for Helicopter Operations, PMS 510
+- NWCG Standards for Helicopter Operations, PMS 510

-RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)
+- RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

-Wildland Fire Lessons Learned Center
+- Wildland Fire Lessons Learned Center

-Have an idea?
-Have feedback?
-Share it.
+Have an idea or feedback?